1038lab/ComfyUI-MegaTTS/README.md

    pip install -r requirements.txt
    ```

-3. The node will automatically download required models on first use, or you can manually:
+3. The node will automatically download required models on first use, or you can manually download them:

-## Manual Models  Download
+## Models and Manual Download

 This extension uses modified versions of ByteDance's MegaTTS3 models.
 While the models are automatically downloaded during first use, you can manually download them from Hugging Face: